Garbage pickup to continue as tentative deal reached

 Review of Winter Stations finds it intriguing and confusing

 Winter Stations opened officially on Feb.
 17 with four interactive art installations built upon lifeguard stands on Woodbine Beach.
 This is a reduced size for the event, which had six and seven works installed in the previous two years.
 But the installations still drew interest from visitors, even if some of them couldn’t figure out what to do with certain works.
 Our reviewer found both good and bad work on the beach.

 Arrest after police raid finds child sexual abuse material

 A man was arrested on child pornography charges on Feb.
 6 after police executed a search warrant near Kingston Road and Main Street, police announced today.

 Police allege the man, 42, accessed, possessed, and made available child sexual abuse material.
 He appeared in court at College Park on Feb.
 7.

-Peter MacKay lives in Beaches-East York
+Peter MacKay lives among us